Quadrophone/fairlight/README.md

 * Activate the theme

 ###Issues
-* Needs lots of code optimization still
+* Lots of code optimization and cleanup

 ###Planned improvements
 * Better sitewide search